yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![Creating a new PAT (Personal Access Token) in Azure Devops](images/stepbystep/media/image134.png "Personal access tokens menu option")

-10. In the *Create a new personal access token* dialog, click the **Create** button.
+10. In the *Create a new personal access token* dialog, select the **Create** button.

-11. From the success confirmation dialog, click on the **Copy to clipboard** button to copy the newly created PAT token to clipboard.
+11. From the success confirmation dialog, select the **Copy to clipboard** button to copy the newly created PAT token to clipboard.

     ![Copying the newly created PAT token to the clipboard](images/stepbystep/media/image135.png "Success confirmation page")